maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

     A version of hildon_helper_set_insensitive_message with string formatting.

-    :param widget: A :class:`GtkWidget` to assign a banner to
+    :param widget: A :class:`gtk.Widget` to assign a banner to
     :param format: a printf-like format string
     :param ...: arguments for the format string